Are you a “binge” drinker?

 With dietary guidelines for Americans posted between 2020-2025 of limiting alcohol intake to 1 drink a day for women and 2 drinks a day or less for men, we can see that binging can be a problem.

-If you’re questioning your drinking patterns and think you may have a binge tendency, here are 10 major reasons you may want to consider stopping:
+If you’re questioning your drinking patterns and think you may have a binge tendency, here are 10 major reasons you may want to consider change:

-- Waking up not knowing where you are – feeling horrible the next day.
+10. Blackouts – waking up not knowing where you are.

-The problem with this behavior is a binger (me included) can go days without a drink, thereby affirming in the mind that there is no problem.
-This affirmation will also be approved by those that know you and assure you that there is no problem as you only drink like “that” occasionally.
-Another type of drinker is a problematic drinker, or a person who drinks daily.
-This type of drinker manages to function efficiently, but their drinking amount can sometimes be hidden as well as they have tolerance with repeated exposure to alcohol.
-If there’s no hangover, watch out.
+The problem with this behavior is that a binger (and I was one) can go days without a drink thereby affirming in the mind that there is no problem.
+Another type of drinker is a problematic drinker or a person who drinks daily.
+This type of drinker manages to function efficiently, but their drinking amount can sometimes be hidden as well and they could have a high tolerance for repeated exposure to alcohol.
+If a binger compares themselves to a problem drinker, they can talk themselves out of having an issue.
+I was one of those.